lyz-code/blue-book/docs/devops/prometheus/alertmanager.md

             end_time: 07:00
 ```

+If that doesn't work for you, you can use the [sleep peacefully guidelines](https://samber.github.io/awesome-prometheus-alerts/sleep-peacefully) to tackle it at query level.

 ## Alert rules

 Alert rules are a special kind of Prometheus Rules that trigger alerts based on